Musk says Tesla's new car factories 'losing billions of dollars'

 By Hyunjoo Jin

-San Francisco, June 22 (Reuters) - Tesla Inc's TSLA.Onew car factories in Texas and Berlin are "losing billions of dollars" as they struggle to increase production because of a shortage of batteries and China port issues, Chief Executive Elon Musk said recently.
+SAN FRANCISCO, June 22 (Reuters) - Tesla Inc's TSLA.O new car factories in Texas and Berlin are "losing billions of dollars" as they struggle to increase production because of a shortage of batteries and China port issues, Chief Executive Elon Musk said in an interview published on Wednesday.

 "Both Berlin and Austin factories are gigantic money furnaces right now.
 Okay?
-It's really like a giant roaring sound, which is the sound of money on fire," Musk said in an interview with Tesla Owners Silicon Valley, an official Tesla recognized club, in Austin, Texas, on May 31.
+It's really like a giant roaring sound, which is the sound of money on fire," Musk said in an interview with Tesla Owners of Silicon Valley, an official Tesla-recognized club, in Austin, Texas, on May 31.

 The club divided its interview with Musk into three parts, the last of which was released on Wednesday.

-The Shanghai COVID shutdowns in China "were very, very difficult," he said.
-The shutdown affected car production not only at Tesla's Shanghai factory, but also at its California plant, which uses some vehicle parts made in China.
+He said the COVID-19-related shutdowns in Shanghai "were very, very difficult."
+The shutdown affected car production not only at Tesla's Shanghai factory, but also at its California plant, which uses some vehicle parts made in China, he said.

+Tesla plans to suspend most production at its Shanghai plant in the first two weeks of July to work on an upgrade of the site to boost output, according to an internal memo seen by Reuters.

 "The past two years have been an absolute nightmare of supply chain interruptions, one thing after another, and we're not out of it yet," Musk said.